-- The implementation of interventions within families and/or couples to encourage critical reflection on gender norms, roles and stereotypes, to promote the role of women and to advocate for parity between men and women. - Creating programs specifically for men and boys to change gender norms, roles, and stereotypes in society.
+- The implementation of interventions within families and/or couples to encourage critical reflection on gender norms, roles and stereotypes, to promote the role of women and to advocate for parity between men and women.
+It is crucial to integrate a reflection on stereotypes and inequalities related to disability (see the definition of ableism). - Creating programs specifically for men and boys to change gender norms, roles, and stereotypes in society.
 This strategy may involve introducing men and boys to the concepts of positive masculinity and nonviolent parenting in order to change the mindset of the community.